StamusNetworks/KTS7/README.rst

 ===============================

 Templates/Dashboards for Kibana 7 to use with `Suricata
-<https://suricata-ids.org/>`_.
+<https://suricata.io/>`_.
 Suricata IDPS/NSM threat hunting and the ELK 7 stack

-This repository provides 28 dashboards for the Kibana 7.x and Elasticsearch 7.x for use with Suricata IDS/IPS/NSM - Intrusion Detection, Intrusion Prevention and Network Security Monitoring system
+This repository provides 28 dashboards for the Kibana 7.x and Elasticsearch 7.x for use with Suricata IDS/IPS/NSM - Intrusion Detection, Intrusion Prevention and Network Security Monitoring system.

+Those dashboards are already included by default in the `SELKS <https://github.com/StamusNetworks/SELKS>`_ distribution.

 These dashboards are for use with Suricata 6+ and enabled Rust build, Elasticsearch, Logstash, Kibana 7 and comprise of more than 400 visualizations and 24 predefined searches.